ivans-innovation-lab-monorepos/ivans-innovation-lab-monorepos.github.io/index.md

 ![Monorepo](https://github.com/ivans-innovation-lab-monorepos/my-company-backend/raw/master/monorepo.png)

 At this stage we are decoupling our components and modules in different packages and we are making them more reusable.
-This will enables us to switch from monolithic architectural style to alternative microservices architectural style.
+This enables us to switch from monolithic architectural style to alternative microservices architectural style.

-You will learn how to:
-- make decisions to use one pattern against the other,
-- changed architecture, culture and process over time to respond to new requirements,
-- make a foundation for successful digitalization.